Quality Standards

 Combined Administration Literature

-Combined administration of tesamorelin with ipamorelin is therefore off-label for tesamorelin's FDA-approved HIV-lipodystrophy indication.
+Combined administration of tesamorelin with ipamorelin is therefore outside tesamorelin's narrow FDA approval.
 It is not an approved indication in any jurisdiction, has not been adjudicated by any regulatory authority, and has no peer-reviewed clinical-trial evidence base in any species.
 The class-pharmacology observations described in the Pharmacology section above are inferences from non-combined evidence on different molecule pairings.
-The published clinical-trial evidence describing tesamorelin's safety and efficacy applies to tesamorelin monotherapy in HIV-infected adults with lipodystrophy under cGMP-manufactured Egrifta.
+The published clinical-trial evidence describing tesamorelin's safety and efficacy applies to tesamorelin monotherapy in HIV-infected adults with lipodystrophy under the cGMP-manufactured FDA-approved finished drug product.
 It does not extend to combined administration with ipamorelin, to non-HIV general populations, to compounded or research-grade tesamorelin, or to any indication outside the narrow FDA-approved label.

 Approved-Drug Context & Status

 Tesamorelin's regulatory posture is structurally distinct from every other peptide in the research-supply channel.
-The FDA-approved indication for Egrifta is narrow: reduction of excess abdominal fat in HIV-infected adults with lipodystrophy.
-Three FDA-approved formulations exist: original Egrifta (F1, approved November 10, 2010), Egrifta SV (F4, approved 2019, reduced reconstitution volume), and Egrifta WR (F8, approved March 25, 2025, weekly reconstitution and reduced administration volume relative to F4)[12].
+The FDA approval is narrow and specific to a single clinical indication.
+Three FDA-approved formulations exist under NDA 022505: the original formulation (F1, approved November 10, 2010), a reduced-reconstitution-volume formulation (F4, approved 2019), and a weekly-reconstituted formulation (F8, approved March 25, 2025, with reduced administration volume relative to F4)[12].
 Tesamorelin was reclassified as a biologic under the Biologics Price Competition and Innovation Act of 2009 on March 23, 2020, which closes the 503A bulks-list compounding pathway available to BPC-157, TB-500, GHK-Cu, and other unapproved drug substances.
 Patient-specific 503A compounding remains theoretically possible with a valid individual prescription.
 Tesamorelin was not named in the 2020 Tailor Made Compounding plea agreement or the April 1, 2026 Watkins federal indictment in the District of Utah.
 F8 patent protection in the United States extends through 2033.

 Reconstitution & Storage